klzns/opentracks/README.md

 ## Setup

-First, build Open-Transactions system wide with the Python flag on.
+First, build Open-Transactions system wide with the Python flag on and copy the `otapi.py` to `app/otapi/`.

 Setup a virtual environment